Ryōichi Sasakawa: War crime arrest

-Postwar activity

 On December 23, 1948, Hideki Tojo and six other Class A war criminals were hanged.
 The next day, all Class A suspects who had not been indicted were released (aside from the seven who were executed, eighteen were given very long or life sentences.)
 Sasakawa and Kodama were among those who were released.
 There is much speculation surrounding Sasakawa's release.
 While some suggest that there was simply not enough evidence to indict him of Class A war crimes, others believe it was due to a lack of resources available to carry out trials of all suspected war criminals.
 The two men subsequently chose different paths in life, but maintained their friendship until the death of Kodama in 1984.

+Post-war activities

 Sasakawa became deeply involved in the post-war reconstruction; though he never again entered politics, he used his considerable influence to bolster business and political parties.
 The most effective of his post-war activities was the creation of a gambling industry that is still in existence today.
 Along with his friends Syngman Rhee, the first President of Korea, and Chiang Kai-shek, the Chinese nationalist leader, he founded the World Anti-Communist League.
 Among other coups, the league claims to have played a part in the 1966 overthrow of Indonesia's President Sukarno.
 Sasakawa stated once: "I am the world's richest fascist."

 Sasakawa supported the controversial Unification Church founder Sun Myung Moon (Moonies) in his anti-communist activities.
 From 1968 to 1972, Sasakawa was the honorary president and patron of the Japanese branch of International Federation for Victory over Communism (Kokusai Shokyo Rengo), which would forge intimate ties with Japan's conservative politicians.
 Allen Tate Wood, a former top American political leader of the Unification Church of the United States, recalled his surprise upon hearing Sasakawa telling an audience, referring to himself, "I am Mr. Moon’s dog".